Quantum scar: Scar theory

 The linear scarring theory outlined above has been later extended to include nonlinear effects taking place after the wave packet departs the linear dynamics domain around the periodic orbit.
 At long times, the nonlinear effect can assist the scarring.
 This stems from nonlinear recurrences associated with homoclinic orbits.
-A further insight on scarring was acquired with a real-space approach by E. B. Bogomolny and a phase-space alternative by M. V. Berry complementing the wave-packet and Hussimi space methods utilized by E. J. Heller and L. Kaplan.
+A further insight on scarring was acquired with a real-space approach by E. B. Bogomolny and a phase-space alternative by Michael V. Berry complementing the wave-packet and Hussimi space methods utilized by Heller and L. Kaplan.

-The first experimental confirmations of scars were obtained in microwave billiards in the early 1990s.
-Further experimental evidence for scarring has later been delivered by observations in, e.g., quantum wells, optical cavities and the hydrogen atom.
-In the early 2000s, the first observations were achieved in an elliptical billiard.
-Many classical trajectories converge in this system and lead to pronounced scarring at the foci, commonly called as quantum mirages.
-In addition, recent numerical results indicated the existence of quantum scars in ultracold atomic gases.

 As well as there being no universal measure for the level of scarring, there is also no generally accepted definition of it.
 Originally, it was stated that certain unstable periodic orbits are shown to permanently scar some quantum eigenfunctions as $\hbar \rightarrow 0$, in the sense that extra density surrounds the region of the periodic orbit.
 However, a more formal definition for scarring would be the following: A quantum eigenstate of a classically chaotic system is scarred by a periodic if its density on the classical invariant manifolds near and all along that periodic is systematically enhanced above the classical, statistically expected density along that orbit.
-An fascinating consequence of this enhancement is antiscarring.
-Since there may be strongly scarred states among the eigenstates, the necessity for a uniform average over a large number of states requires the existence of antiscars with low probability in the region of regular scars.
-Furthermore, it has been realized that some decay processes have antiscarred states with anomalously long escape times.